Observe and record animal behaviour

 Hiding or Avoidance

-• Stressed animals, especially cats, will often seek out hiding places and isolate themselves.
+• Stressed animals, especially cats, often seek hiding places and isolate themselves.

-• Example: a cat hiding under the bed when visitors are around or a dog retreating to a crate when the home becomes noisy.
+• Examples are a cat hiding under the bed when visitors are around or a dog retreating to a crate when the home becomes noisy.

 Excessive Shedding